 4.)
 Divide up Delicates and the Not-So Delicates:

 Clothes made of fur, leather, and cashmere are more delicate fabrics that should be treated with care.
-Don’t overstuff them into your storage bins.
+When storing your winter clothes, don’t overstuff them into your storage bins.
 Hang your fur and leather items in a garment bag.
 Keep your cashmere sweaters folded in a separate container by themselves to avoid damage.

 5.)
 Don’t Forget About Storing Your Winter Accessories: Shoes & Scarves